lutris/gens/README.txt

 3.1.
 Easy Windows Build Instructions

 Since not everyone is a computer wiz, I created an easier build system for Win32.
-It consists of five easy steps.
+It consists of four easy steps.

 1. Copy all files from C:\WINDOWS into the Gens/GS source code directory.